pldilley/async-native/ALPHA.README.md

 * Speed of using eval once
 * Keeping code simple to avoid problems
 * No embedding nested placeholders
-* Returning within generators, bad things happen
+* Returning/Yielding within generators, not allowed

 _ _**How does it work exactly?**_ _